 Juvenile chronic arthritis or juvenile idiopatic arthritis (JIA) is arthritis occurring in a child under the age of 16, in one or more joints for at least six weeks.

 In our clinic we will use electrotherapy, wax and manual techniques to treat the condition in it’s painful stages.
 We will also use exercises to treat the pain, restore function and protect the joints.

 Ankylosing Spondylitis is an arthritis of the spine and pelvis.
 It involves the development of excessive boney growth at joint edges.
-The areas most affected by the disease are the spine and sacroiliac joints (SIJ).
+The areas most affected are the spine and sacroiliac joints (SIJ).
 The joints become stiff and the spine looses it’s upright position, causing the S curves become more C shaped.
 The hips, knees, ankles and shoulder joints may become affected as the disease progresses.
-Ankylosing spondylitis (AS) is frequently associated with other chronic inflammatory diseases.
+AS is frequently associated with other chronic inflammatory diseases.

 Physiotherapy has a huge role to play in the treatment of Ankylosing Spondylitis.
 In Kilkenny Physiotherapy Clinic we use various modalities to reduce the pain and improve function.
 We use exercise to maintain or restore muscles strength and posture, and our rehab exercise classes are invaluable here.
-This is where the focus of treatment in our clinic lies.
 We also use joint mobilisations and soft tissue release where appropriate to maintain mobility in the spine.